Holy Week in Spain: Jerez de la Frontera

 The Holy Week of Jerez de la Frontera stands out for being one of the most important in Andalusia in terms of number of brotherhoods, quality in its carvings and iconographic sets.
 Its forty-five brotherhoods of penance fill the week from the Saturday of Passion to Easter Sunday with content befitting the historical roots of the celebration.

 Holy Week in Jerez de la Frontera has a rich historical and artistic cultural heritage since the most renowned image makers, carvers, goldsmiths and embroiderers of recent centuries have contributed to making it, leaving behind a large legacy.

 Every year it has corners especially dedicated to the saeta that catalyzes the enormous cultural heritage of this way of understanding this flamenco art.

 This results in a Holy Week with its own idiosyncrasy, which unites imagery of high quality, and a magnificent collection of artifacts, some of which come from the first Sevillian processional school, renovated in its day, with final destination in Jerez.
 This produces processions with distinct flavors, which still retain the aura with which they were conceived, and that inherit from history the design, goldsmithing and embroidery of the great masters.

 All these things, together with the high number of brotherhoods, and the presence of the flamenco saeta, make this Holy Week one of the most relevant in Andalusia and Spain.

 The brotherhoods arrive at the Cathedral by an official route.
 Jerez de la Frontera has the longest official route in Spain, 1.3 km.
 Jerez de la Frontera has its own Diocese, independent of that of Cádiz-Ceuta, so although it belongs to the province of Cádiz, it must be studied individually as another Diocese.
 The Holy Week in Jerez was declared of National Tourist Interest in 1993.

 Córdoba

-Córdoba holds one of the most popular Holy Week in Andalusia. thirty-seven brotherhoods take part in processions with elaborate "pasos" which represents the scenes of the events of The Passion of Christ.
+Córdoba holds one of the most popular Holy Weeks in Andalusia. thirty-seven brotherhoods take part in processions with elaborate "pasos" which represents the scenes of the events of The Passion of Christ.